 Causes of Thoracic Spine Pain

 Generally speaking, the upper and middle portions of your spine are less susceptible to experiencing pain and problems than your lower back since it doesn’t bear as much weight.
-The thoracic spine runs from the base of your neck to the bottom of your ribcage and is comprised of 12 vertebrae labeled T1 through T12 (T stands for thoracic).
+The thoracic spine runs from the base of your neck to the bottom of your ribcage and is consists of 12 vertebrae labeled T1 through T12 (T stands for thoracic).

 Upper and mid-back pain can arise from poor posture, muscle strain, and herniated discs.
 People with osteoporosis are also at higher risk of suffering from a vertebral compression fracture in the mid-back.
 As with any other area of the spine, the thoracic spine can develop joint arthritis and degeneration as well.
 Gallbladder issues may also cause pain between the shoulder blades or around the right shoulder.